ekcannon/CViT/readme.md

 -------------
 Installation basically involves installing the required C libraries (libgd), followed by the Perl libraries.
 Below are two options for accomplishing this; other routes are possible, depending on your environment.

+**Option 1**, suitable for Unix/Linux environments, including macOS, where the [conda](https://docs.conda.io/en/latest/) package manager is available:

+    conda create -c conda-forge -c bioconda -n cvit perl-gd-svg source activate cvit
+    cpan install Config::IniFiles GD::Arrow GD::Text

-Option 1, suitable for installation on macOS.
+**Option 2**, suitable for installation on macOS.
 This employs HomeBrew to do the initial installation of C libraries and perl (for integration of CPAN), followed by HomeBrew's CPAN for installing the perl libraries:

     brew install libgd
     brew install perl
     brew install pkg-config
     cpan install GD::SVG GD::Arrow GD::Text

-Option 2, suitable for Unix/Linux environments where the conda package manager is available:
-    conda create -c conda-forge -c bioconda -n cvit perl-gd-svg source activate cvit
-    cpan install Config::IniFiles GD::Arrow GD::Text

 Files: